 Below are the different phases of the Genetic Algorithm:

 1. Initialization of Population(Coding)

 - Every gene represents a parameter (variables) in the solution.
 This collection of parameters that forms the solution is the chromosome.
-The population is a collection of chromosomes.
+Therefore, the population is a collection of chromosomes.

 - Order of genes on the chromosome matters.

-- Most of the time, chromosomes are depicted in binary as 0’s and 1’s, but other encodings are also possible.
+- Chromosomes are often depicted in binary as 0’s and 1’s, but other encodings are also possible.

 2. Fitness Function